 Jason O’Connell, left, and Kate Hamill in the Syracuse Stage production of “Talley’s Folly.”Credit…via Syracuse Stage

-How they met At the Hudson Valley Shakespeare Festival, through a mutual friend.
+How they met At the Hudson Valley Shakespeare, through a mutual friend.
 They married in January 2020 and had planned to honeymoon last summer.

 Pandemic projectTalley’s Folly